nagyg/workgroup/README.md

 #### 3. Then run:
             ~/workgroup/bash/cleanrc.cmd

 The command above will initialize your shell startup.
-Backs up and configure your .bash_profile .bash_userfile (.bashrc).
+Backs up and configures your .bash_profile .bash_userfile (.bashrc).

 #### 4. Exit / Restart cmder
 #### 5. From the new cmder run: